David-E-Alvarez/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+ -[x]Explain the difference between Relational Databases and SQL.
+	-SQL is the language to communicate with RDMS's.
+RDMS's are where the actual data is stored and SQL is how you retrieve the data using queries.

-- [ ] Why do tables need a `primary key`?
+-[x] Why do tables need a primary key?

+	Primary keys distinguish a table and is how another table can reference it.

-- [ ] What is the name given to a table column that references the primary key on another table.
+-[x] What is the name given to a table column that references the primary key on another table.
+	Foreign key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+-[x] What do we need in order to have a many to many relationship between two tables.

+	An intermediary table.
+This table contains columns that correspond to both tables.

 ## Minimum Viable Product